readbeyond/aeneas/README.md

 (Installing _all_ the codecs and _all_ the voices available in the Debian repository might be a good idea.)

-If installing the above dependencies prove difficult on your OS, consider using the [Vagrant box](http://www.vagrantup.com) created by [aeneas-vagrant](https://github.com/readbeyond/aeneas-vagrant).
+If installing the above dependencies proves difficult on your OS, consider using the [Vagrant box](http://www.vagrantup.com) created by [aeneas-vagrant](https://github.com/readbeyond/aeneas-vagrant).